 Section 1005 is not overinclusive.
 To eliminate any risk of over or under-inclusion, farmers and ranchers could have been called upon to apply and prove their eligibility for relief However, Amici's experience with the Pigford and Keepseagle settlements demonstrate that even a carefully considered claims process can be rife with issues, take many years to complete, and exclude the very people they are trying to reach.
 Paradise, 480 U.S. at 171 (requiring consideration of "the efficacy of alternative remedies").
 Amici are acutely aware that the claims process imposed too high a hurdle for minority farmers who already distrust USDA and find the agency inaccessible.
-To this day, Amici receive confused calls from farmers asking to join the settlements.
-A protracted claims process defeats Section 1005's purpose of assisting minority farmers who face a high risk of foreclosure in the pandemic.
+To this day, Amici receive confused calls from farmers asking to join the settlements.29 A protracted claims process defeats Section 1005's purpose of assisting minority farmers who face a high risk of foreclosure in the pandemic.
 Even with outreach efforts, it is extremely difficult to ask socially disadvantaged farmers to apply for relief and, in Amici's experience, many forms would be lost before their applications were reviewed.
-In short, Congress enacted Section 1005 without a claims process not because it was "administrative convenien[t]" to do so, but because it would have derailed relief.
+In short, Congress enacted Section 1005 without a claims process not because it was "administrative[ly] convenien[t]" to do so, but because it would have derailed relief.
 Wynn, 545 F.Supp.3d at 1286.

 Congress also knew that socially disadvantaged farmers would be unable to prove the unfair treatment they experienced.
 Amici has worked with numerous farmers whose complaints were mishandled by USDA.
 Amici's anecdotes are underscored by the Government's admission of USDA's defective history of managing civil rights complaints.
-Gov't Br. at 9-10.
+Gov't Br.
+At 9-10.
 As discussed above, eligible farmers were turned down in Pigford and Keepseagle in part because USDA failed to keep records of denied loan applications or discriminatory complaints.
-And despite multiple audits over the years, USDA still fails to properly manage discrimination complaints.
+And despite multiple audits over the years, 30 USDA still fails to properly manage discrimination complaints.
 An audit by the Inspector General last year buttresses Amici's lived experience.
 According to the audit, complaints take an average of 799 days to be processed by OASCR, even though USDA directives require 180 days.
-USDA also does not adequately support how complaints are reviewed.
-Filing a complaint is the principal means through which a farmer of any race may officially raise a claim of discrimination.
-When such complaints are not being processed in a timely manner, and when they are closed without proper analysis or evidentiary
+31 USDA also does not adequately support how complaints are reviewed.
+32 Filing a complaint is the principal means through which a farmer of any race may officially raise a claim of discrimination.
+When such complaints are not being processed in a timely manner, and when they are closed without proper analysis or evidentiary support, minority farmers would have been unable to prove eligibility.
+33 In this extraordinary circumstance where even USDA's civil rights office lacks integrity and has continuously failed to treat farmers equally, Congress was unable to further narrow the scope of Section 1005 without destroying its purpose.
+Thus, Section 1005 is not over-inclusive.

-&lt;sup>29 Supra note 11.
+29 Supra note 11.